erlang/otp/erts/doc/references/escript_cmd.md

 > #### Note {: .info }
 >
-> The configuration of the Erlang emulator invoked by `escript` can be
+> The configuration of the Erlang emulator invoked by `escript` can also be
 > controlled using the
 > [environment variables understood by `erl`](erl_cmd.md#environment_variables).